ipfs-inactive/website/content/pages/docs/commands.md

 ARGUMENTS

-  <path> - IPFS path of archive to export.
+  <path> - ipfs path of archive to export.

 DESCRIPTION